IBMDataScience/Strata2017/README.md

 Place: Las Vegas, Mandalay Bay - Bayside F - 13

+Description: Learn how IBM Data Science Experience can be used in early the stages of a data science project to create models that can then be scaled.
+By making it easy to change Spark instances with Jupyter notebooks or RStudio, Data Science Experience makes it easy to scale up when you are ready.

+Speakers:
+ - Brandon MacKenzie, IBM
+ - Greg Filla, IBM

 # Instructions:

 #Step 1.
 Get on IBM Data Science Experience (DSX).